Tasiorr/Google_Data_Analytics/README.md

 From this chart, we can see:
 - There's a bigger volume of bikers in the afternoon.
-- We have more members during the morning, mainly in between 5am and 11am
-- And more casuals between 11pm and 4am
+- We have more members between 5am and 23am.
+More casuals between 23pm and 5am.
-- This chart can be expanded ween seen it divided by day of the week.

 ```R
 df_no_dups %>%